 The basic reason behind people practicing such techniques is their desire to feel better.
-They don’t want to get sick and live longer.
+They don’t want to get sick as they live longer.
 Some people want to become smart and strong.
-Some want enhanced cognitive abilities, some want better looks.
-Human goals towards betterment are always escalating which pushes them to do such stuff.
+Some want enhanced cognitive abilities.
+Others want better looks.

 The expected outcomes of Biohacking include;

-- Human bodies will be augmented with stronger and sharper skills.
+- Augmented bodies with stronger and sharper skills.

 - The human thought process will be faster and transferable

 - Human productivity will increase due to gamification

 Regulations issued by FDA don’t state Biohacking as an illegal procedure.
 However, there a many allegations that state humans should not be freely allowed to do whatever they want.
 Mostly because this could be dangerous for the world.
 For example, a strong stance in this regard is that since Biohacking is expensive, only a specific class can afford it.
 So, the technique is not fully legal or illegal yet and authorities are still working on this matter.
 However, regulations must be issued as soon as possible so that people know their limits!